About

 Zoë Dojo is a living project of regeneration — born from the need to restore both place and culture through acts of care, creativity, and connection.

 The building itself carries a remarkable story.
 The original structure on this site was destroyed in the 1967 bushfires.
-In a generous act of philanthropy, it was rebuilt in 1969, and soon after, in 1971, became the Zoë Community School — a pioneering space for alternative education inspired by philosopher and activist A.S.
+In a generous act of philanthropy, it was rebuilt in 1969, and soon after, in 1971, became Zoë Community School — a pioneering space for alternative education, spearheaded by Gregor Lash and inspired by the philosophy of A.S.
 Neill, founder of Summerhill School.
-Named after Neill’s daughter Zoë — meaning life in Greek — the school became a hub of hands on learning embodying radical creativity, autonomy, community connection, and care for the natural world.

 Felicity Horsley